 There’ are so many waterfront areas in Belgrade that its hard to pick which one we love the most.
 The Belgrade Waterfront is a section from the Belgrade Fair to Branko’s Bridge which is currently being restored.
 The section from Branko’s Bridge down to the Belgrade Fortress has hip restaurants and a fun vibe.
 The waterfront in Novi Beograd is where you can find the Splavovi and dance the night away.
 Plus there are promenades in many areas.
 We especially love visiting the ones in Zemun and Dorcol.

 Zemun is now incorporated into Belgrade and is considered a suburb of the city.
 However, in the past, it actually used to be its own city and was even part of the Austro-Hungarian empire for a time.

-As a result, the architecture in Zemun is very different than in Belgrade, despite their proximity.
+As a result, the architecture in Zemun is very different than in Belgrade, despite their proximity, as Belgrade was only occupied by Austria-Hungary for a very short amount of time in comparison.
 You’ll find cobblestone streets and churches done in the Austro-Hungarian style, which is unique compared to Belgrade.
 It’ so different that we actually suggest you go as its own day trip from Belgrade!

 Belgrade has some amazing museums!
 Here we list all fo the first-rate museums in Belgrade, but we’re still making our way through them ourselves.
 We know that no one stopping in Belgrade for a few days will have time to go to each of these, but we want you to know the overview of them so you can choose for yourselves based on your personal interests.
 Our personal favorites are the Nikola Tesla Museum, the Museum of Yugoslavia, the Museum of Contemporary Arts, and the New Belgrade Cemetary Open Air Museum.